BasementDryad/Dryad-Plant-Journal/README.md

-# Dryad Plant Journal 🌿
+# Dryad Plant Journal - alpha - 🌿

 Hey there gardeners!
 I've been working on a project that I want to share with you.
 I was having troubles holding onto my plant data in a way that made sense for me as a home gardener.
 I love journaling my grows but hated the apps I found for the amount of ads they had and that they would hang onto my data.